radext-wg/draft-ietf-radext-radiusdtls-bis/draft-ietf-radext-radiusdtls-bis.md

 * Certificate validation MUST include the verification rules as per {{!RFC5280}}.
 * Implementations MAY indicate their trust anchors when opening or accepting TLS connections.
   See {{!RFC5246, Section 7.4.4}} and {{!RFC6066, Section 6}} for TLS 1.2 and {{!RFC8446, Section 4.2.4}} for TLS 1.3.
 * When the configured set of trusted CAs changes or updated revocation information becomes available (e.g., fetching of a new CRL), implementations MUST reassess the continued validity of the certificate path of all connected peers.
-This can either be done by caching the peer's certificate for the duration of the connection and re-evaluating the cached certificate or by renegotiating the (D)TLS connection, either directly or by opening a new (D)TLS connection and closing the old one.
+This can either be done by caching the peer's certificate for the duration of the connection and re-evaluating the cached certificate or by renegotiating the (D)TLS connection, either directly (for (D)TLS 1.2) or by opening a new (D)TLS connection and closing the old one.
 * Implementations SHOULD NOT keep a connection open beyond the validity period of the peer certificate.
 At the time the peer certificate expires, the connection SHOULD be closed and then possibly re-opened with updated credentials.

 RadSec endpoints SHOULD NOT be preconfigured with a set of trusted CAs by the vendor or manufacturer that are enabled by default.